ngrok/ngrok-docs/docs/integrations/miniorange/sso-saml.md

 1. In your browser, launch an incognito window with the **Endpoints** URL of your edge.

-1. Access your ngrok tunnel (i.e., `https://miniorange-sso-test.ngrok.io` or using the copied endpoint URL).
+1. Access your ngrok tunnel using the copied endpoint URL (i.e., `https://miniorange-sso-test.ngrok.io`).

 1. You should be prompted to log in with your MiniOrange credentials.